Exploring the Six Tastes According to Ayurveda: A Key to Optimal Nutrition

 Vegemite on toast

-Oh, such an Aussie classic, but leaning very heavy on the sweet (bread) and salty (vegemite) tastes.
-This is definitely not what I would consider a complete meal, so let’s change it up a little …ahem, just a little.
+Oh, this is such an Aussie classic.
+It relies heavily on sweet (bread) and salty (vegemite) tastes.
+This is definitely not what I would consider a complete meal, so let’s change it up a little, ahem, just a little.

 Adding more tastes to this Aussie snack will automatically add nutrition and texture.
 So let’s start with swapping out the vegemite for equally salty but more nutritious miso paste, then add some garlicky hummus (pungent and astringent), cucumber (sweet), sauerkraut (sour) and lettuce greens (bitter).